 Describe All The Details

 This step is a time-consuming one, and here the assistance of the development team will be mandatory.
-You and developers fill out the outline and describe all nuances concerning the future development process.
+You and the developers fill out the outline and describe all nuances concerning the future development process.

 It is worth noting that each detail must be precise for everybody involved in the process, so it is essential to avoid confusion.
 However, an experienced business analyst knows how to create a software requirements document wisely.